Okinawans in Hawaii: Identity

-Because Okinawa used to be an independent country from Japan, many Okinawan migrants viewed themselves as a distinct group from the Yamato Japanese, or Naichi.
+Because Okinawa used to be an independent country from Japan, many Okinawan migrants viewed themselves as a distinct group from the Yamato Japanese, or Naichi (内地, "inner lands").
 The attitude of being a distinct group persists today among Hawaii Okinawans.

 There are numerous cultural organizations for the Okinawans in Hawaii, the largest one being the Hawaii United Okinawa Association.
 As of 2020, it enrolls over 40,000 people across 50 different member clubs, each pertaining to a specific region in Okinawa.
 Since the 1970s, the HUOA has held an annual Okinawan Cultural Festival.